Neighto/ReadingAndWritingProblems/README.md

 The input file has an integer n on line 1 that is the number of 'cases' in the file.
 Line 2 contains n integers mi separated by a space, each representing the total number of balloons of the ith  problem.
 Line 3 onwards has mi integers hj separated by a space, that are the respective heights of the jth balloon from left to right.

 ## Mancala Leapfrog
+Consider a variant of mancala where the player is given a board with 12 holes.
+Some of the holes will contain a rock.
+The player can move rocks if there is another rock adjacent to it, and if the further spot of the adjacent rock is empty.
+The rock will move to the empty spot and the adjacent rock will be removed from the game.
+The goal of the game is to find the pattern that eliminates the most rocks from the board.
+The mancala.java file will read an input file of rock positions on a board of size 12 and output a file that shows how many rocks remain after executing the best possible solution.
+The input file has an integer n on line 1 that is the number of 'cases' in the file.
+Each other line contains a problem with 12 integers representing the mancala board.
+A '0' represents no rock and a '1' represents a rock in that position.

 ## Islands